 - If you’d like your dip a bit thicker, pop it in the fridge for a few minutes.
 Chilling it will help it to thicken up.

 Keep stored in the fridge in an airtight container for up to 4 days.
-It can be enjoyed cold or warmed up a bit.
+It can be enjoyed cold or warmed up a bit in the microwave for 15-20 seconds.

 Ingredients